Techtribe/LogX/README.md

 <code>
 	Log.stage = this.stage;
 </code>
-to ensure LogX can access the Stage. *Note that you will need to have access before settings this stage-property!*
+to ensure LogX can access the Stage. *Note that you will need to have access before setting this stage-property!*
 Now you can discover the children by:
 <code>
 	Log.children();